 Heidi Keck, Western State Colorado University firstname.lastname@example.org

 Linda Sundbye firstname.lastname@example.org

 Metropolitan State University of Denver 303-556-8437

 P. O. Box 173362, Campus Box 38 FAX: 303-556-5381

 Denver, CO 80217-3362

 Each year, the section recognizes one outstanding teacher of collegiate mathematics with an award named in honor of Burton W. Jones, a lifelong advocate of excellence in teaching at all levels.
 In addition to an honorarium, a certificate and an invitation to deliver the opening lecture at the next Section Meeting, the recipient is eligible to be the section’s nominee for the Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics.
 These national awardees (at most three) are honored at the MAA winter meeting with a certificate and $1000 check.
 All nominators also receive a certificate of in recognition of their efforts to support the section mission of promoting excellence in teaching; nominators and nominees both receive free meeting registration at the next section meeting.
-To begin the nomination process for an outstanding teacher that you know, simply submit the one-page nomination form (available at our website: http://www-math.cudenver.edu/~maa-rm and in this newsletter) by 1 December 2013.
-Complete nomination materials (described on the website) are due 15 January 2014.
+To begin the nomination process for an outstanding teacher that you know, simply submit the one-page nomination form (available at our website: http://sections.maa.org/rockymtand in this newsletter) by 1 December 2014.
+Complete nomination materials (described on the website) are due 15 January 2015.

 Bill Cherowitzo, UCD